A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

 A variety of CTNDSs can be represented within the CGNS framework.
 Notable examples include physics-constrained nonlinear stochastic models, such as noisy Lorenz models \cite{lorenz1963deterministic, lorenz1984formulation}, low-order representations of Charney-DeVore flows \cite{olbers2001gallery}, and models capturing topographic mean flow interactions \cite{harlim2014ensemble, ferrari2003seasonal}.
 Additionally, stochastically coupled reaction-diffusion models are prevalent in fields like neuroscience and ecology, including models like the stochastically coupled FitzHugh-Nagumo \cite{treutlein1985noise, lindner2004effects, treutlein1985noise, lindner2004effects}, stochastically forced predator-prey models \cite{sun2010rich, sadhu2018stochastic}, and SIR epidemic models \cite{gray2011stochastic, kim2013sir}.
 Furthermore, multiscale models for geophysical flows, such as the Boussinesq equations with added noise \cite{majda2003introduction, castaing1989scaling, kelliher2011boundary} and the stochastically forced rotating shallow water equation \cite{chen2023uncertainty}, also fall within this framework \cite{chen2018conditional}.
 This modeling approach has been applied to describe many natural phenomena as well, such as the Madden-Julian oscillation and Arctic sea ice dynamics \cite{chen2014predicting, chen2022efficient}.

 In addition to modeling a plethora of complex phenomena, the CGNS framework and its closed analytic DA formulae have been utilized to answer many theoretical questions and design computational strategies.
 Specifically, the classical Kalman-Bucy filter \cite{kalman1961new} serves as a fundamental special case of a CGNS DA scheme.
-But beyond this, the CGNSs has been utilized to develop an exact nonlinear Lagrangian DA algorithm that advances rigorous analysis to understand model errors and uncertainties in state recovery \cite{chen2014information, chen2016model}.
+But beyond this, the CGNSs has been utilized to develop an exact nonlinear Lagrangian DA algorithm that advances rigorous analysis to understand model errors and uncertainties in state recovery \cite{chen2014information, chen2015noisy, chen2016model}.
+This includes the usage of the framework not just for high-dimensional state estimation of ocean flows, but also in determining the optimal launching locations for Lagrangian tracers under uncertainty \cite{chen2024launching, bolt2024causation}.
 Furthermore, the analytically solvable DA schemes have been applied for state estimation and the prediction of intermittent time series associated with monsoons and other climatic events \cite{chen2016filtering2, chen2018predicting}.
 Moreover, the effective DA procedures have contributed to developing rapid algorithms for addressing high-dimensional Fokker-Planck equations \cite{chen2017beating, chen2018efficient}.

 Importantly, the underlying principles of designing CGNSs have been extended to much broader applications.
 Examples include the development of forecasting models within the realm of dynamic stochastic superresolution \cite{branicki2013dynamic, keating2012new}, the creation of stochastic superparameterizations for geophysical turbulence \cite{majda2009mathematical, grooms2014stochastic, majda2014new}, and the design of efficient multiscale DA strategies \cite{majda2014blended, deng2024lemda}.
+It has also been used for the development of efficient data-driven multiscale reduced-order, as well as deep learning, modeling frameworks for CTNDSs \cite{mou2023efficient, chen2024cgkn}.